-Benefits under the income continuation agreements for G. Wolter, J. Newman, and L. Hobbie range from 55 percent at age 55 to 70 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
-Benefits under the income continuation agreement for J. Keebler and C. Fenrick range from 50 percent at age 55 to 65 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
-J. Keebler's benefit entitlement is subject to a graded vesting schedule based on his years of service as an MGE officer and will fully vest after 15 years on January 1, 2027.
+Benefits under the income continuation agreement for J. Keebler range from 26 percent at age 47 to 65 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's separation of service less the benefit from the Retirement Plan, if any.
+Benefits under the income continuation agreements for J. Newman and L. Hobbie range from 55 percent at age 55 to 70 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
+Benefits under the income continuation agreement for C. Fenrick range from 50 percent at age 55 to 65 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
 In all agreements, the designated percentage is based on the employee's age at retirement.
+If J. Keebler were to separate from service prior to age 55, the designated percentage is based on his age at separation of service.